puppetlabs/puppet-docs/source/contribute.markdown

 If you're writing a new topic, start with an overview:
 - Provide definitions and descriptions that introduce the subject and place it within the context of the rest of Puppet.
 - Provide diagrams if they help clarify relationships and structures.
-- Your goal is to help users solve problems and get things done.
+- Your goal is to help people solve problems and get things done.
 Avoid too much background information.

-Next, describe things that the user *does*:
+Next, describe things that the person *does*:
-- Create a section for each major task users do.
+- Create a section for each major task that a person does.
+These should describe how to get results people want, not just things the tools require them to do.
 - List prerequisites, if any.
-- Use a numbered list to list the actions the user does to accomplish the task.
+- Use a numbered list to list the actions the person does to accomplish the task.
-- Finish by stating what the outcome is, and what the user might do next.
+- Finish by stating what the outcome is, and what the person might do next.
 - Provide code or command examples that show what to do for common scenarios.
 - If there are multiple ways of doing something, describe only one: the most straight-forward way for the given context.
 - Use screen captures minimally (ideally not at all), and only to illustrate things that are otherwise impractical to describe.